-After a many years of running their vineyard management the family decided to produce their own wine in 1997; today all their wine is made at their small cave winery.
+After many years of running their vineyard management the family decided to produce their own wine in 1997; today all their wine is made at their small cave winery on Howell Mountain.
 Neal Family’s production is very small and their focus is on Cabernet Sauvignon and several other other red varietals.
-For a boutique winery, they have a variety of Cabernet’s represented – typically 4 to 5 different Cabernet Sauvignons are produced each year.
-Neal Family makes a very nice Napa Valley Zinfandel blended with a bit of Petite Sirah which certainly provides additional color to the wine as well as increased aromatics.
-In 2007 they introduced their first ever white wine, a Sauvignon Blanc.
-Today they also produce a Chardonnay.
-The 2014 Napa Valley Chardonnay went through full secondary fermentation and spent 20 months in barrel, 18 of which the wine was sitting on the lees (stirred once a month).
+For a boutique winery, they bottle a variety of Cabernet Sauvignon wines each year.
+Neal Family produces wines bottled from Howell Mountain, their Rutherford Dust Vineyard, Napa Valley designated and another label called One & Only.

+The 2014 Neil Family Napa Valley Chardonnay went through full secondary fermentation and spent 20 months in barrel, 18 of which the wine was sitting on the lees (stirred once a month).
 This is a tasting room only wine as typically only about 50 cases are produced.
 It is a noticeable dark golden in the glass.
 It shows notes of honeysuckle, caramel, citrus blossom and nutty aromas on the bouquet.
 The mouth feel displays a pleasing creaminess without being to heavy as it is framed by good acidity.
 Both lingering fruit and notes of toasted hazelnut show.

-The Mt.
-Veeder Cabernet Sauvignon we tried was also a 2007 vintage but shows as a dramatically different wine.
+The Neil Family Mt.
+Veeder Cabernet Sauvignon was from the 2007 vintage but is a dramatically different wine.
 It hasn’t aged as quickly as the Howell Mountain estate Cabernet Sauvignon and still shows youthful aromas of ripe black fig, blackberry and a sweet note.
 The bouquet is somewhat briary.
 The palate is plush and flavorful, with mouth watering acidity.
-Seamlessly integrated tannins.
-The source is the One Lane Vineyard (named after a geographical reference to the narrow road/bridge) located on the southern part of Mt.
+The tannins are seamlessly integrated.
+The source for this wine is the One Lane Vineyard (named after a geographical reference to the narrow road/bridge) located on the southern part of Mt.
 Veeder.
 Unlike some of the highest elevations on Mt.
 Veeder which are typically above the fog line, this vineyard is much lower (about 500 feet) and is closer to the cooling influences of the San Pablo Bay.

-Visitors to the winery in Spring or Summer will be visually impressed by the beautiful and colorful flowers that decorate the entrance to the winery.
-Your tasting and winery tour will typically be with the Director of Wine making, Gove, winemaker Kelly or with Mark Neal.
+Visitors to the winery in Spring or Summer will be visually impressed by the beautiful and colorful flowers that grow near the entrance.
+A tasting and winery tour will typically be with their Director of Wine making or Assistant Winemaker or with Mark Neal.
 Refreshingly, it has been that way for years – unlike other wineries where turnover can be high, it is not that way here.
-As with most Howell Mountain based wineries your visit is very personalized held in a boutique-style setting.
-You will receive a very informative look at the winery operations and also have the chance to visit the cave and try a barrel sample.
+As with most Howell Mountain based wineries visits are very personalized and are hosted in an intimate setting.
+Visitors will receive a very informative look at their winery operations and also have the chance to visit the cave and try a barrel sample.